FranciscoDiazPaccot73/fdiazpaccot/src/content/blog/en/webpack-stats-file.md

          NODE_AUTH_TOKEN: ${{secrets.NPM_AUTH_TOKEN}}
 </pre>

-Ahora, simplemente debemos crear la acción en nuestra aplicación Next.js para que ejecute nuestro CLI cada vez que generemos un Pull Request contra nuestra rama principal (main).
+Now, we simply create the action in our Next.js application to execute our CLI every time we generate a Pull Request against our main branch.

 <br />